eduardofischermath/homemade_graphs/ISSUES.md

 ## ISSUE #0020 OPEN

-Work on hypohamiltonian graphs: where the graph is not hamiltonian but the remotion of any vertex makes the resulting graph hamiltonian.
+Work on hypohamiltonian (di)graphs: where the (di)graph is not hamiltonian but the remotion of any vertex makes the resulting (di)graph hamiltonian.

 Should be done after #0011

+## ISSUE #0021 OPEN

+Define equality of (di)graphs.
+To be equal, digraphs must have vertices of same names and the same arrows/edges (including their weight) between them.

+## ISSUE #0022 OPEN

+Design way to verify two (di)graphs are isomorphic.

+## ISSUE #0023 OPEN

+Design good ways to print a (di)graph.
+The solution can be a textual or a visual representations.